svisser/gtk3-tic-tac-toe/README.rst

 and GObject bindings for Python 3.5.

 It is recommended that you create a virtualenv to install this Python project locally.
-This is easier when you have virtualenvwrapper installed (https://pypi.python.org/pypi/virtualenvwrapper/):
+This is easier when you have `virtualenvwrapper <https://pypi.python.org/pypi/virtualenvwrapper/>`_ installed:

 .. code-block:: bash